emberjs/rfcs/text/0000-router-service.md

 # Drawbacks

-This RFC doesn't deprecate any public API, so the API-churn burden may appear low.
+This RFC deprecates only two public extension hooks API, so the API-churn burden may appear low.
 However, we know that use of the private APIs we're deliberately disabling is widespread, so users will experience churn.
 We can provide our usual deprecation cycle to give them early warning, but it still imposes some cost.

 This RFC doesn't attempt to change the existing and fairly rich semantics for initiating transitions.
 For example, you can pass either models or IDs, and those have subtle semantic differences.
 I think an ideal rewrite would also change the semantics of the route hooks and transitionTo to simplify that area.